butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # Features
 * Scans all models to download model information and preview images from Civitai.
-* Link 1 model to a civitai model by civitai model's url
+* Link local model to a civitai model by civitai model's url
 * Download a model(with info+preview) by Civitai Url into SD's model folder or subfolder.
-* Downloading can resume from break-point, which is good for large file.
+* Downloading can resume at break-point, which is good for large file.
 * Checking all your local model's new version from Civitai
 * Download a new version directly into SD model folder (with info+preview)
 * Modified Built-in "Extra Network" cards, to add the following buttons on each card: